revelt/revelt/README.md

 All the above was done outside 9–5 work hours, and many people (including me) use them in production, during 9–5.

-I ❤️ doing this because I can and because my programs empower people to build even greater programs and to perform business tasks and get paid and feed their families.
+I ❤️ programming because I can create things and because my programs empower people to build even greater programs and to perform business tasks and get paid and feed their families.

 Thanks for visiting!